Monster Jam Max D Monster Truck 2026: Best for Kids 3+?

 âś… Pros:

-- Official Max D graphics with baked-on decals that resist fading, according to manufacturer specifications
+- Official 2026 Max D graphics, baked-on decals resist fading

-- Die-cast metal chassis survives drops from three feet, according to manufacturer-cited lab tests
+- Die-cast survives 3ft drops per lab tests

 ❌ Cons: